Benzotriazole

 Benzotriazole (BTA) is a heterocyclic compound with the chemical formula C6H4N3H.
 It can be viewed as the fusion of a benzene and triazole rings.
 It is a white solid, although impure samples can appear tan.
-It is used as a corrosion inhibitor for copper.
+It is used as a corrosion inhibitor for copper and silver.

 Structure and synthesis

 Benzotriazole features two fused rings.
 It can in principle exist as tautomers, but X-ray crystallography establishes the structure with hydrogen at the 1 position.
-The N=N and HN-N distances are 1.306 and 1.340 Å.
+The N=N and HN\sN distances are 1.306 Å and 1.340 Å.

-Benzotriazole can be prepared by the monodiazotization of o-phenylenediamine using sodium nitrite and acetic acid:
+Benzotriazole can be prepared by the reaction of o-phenylenediamine with a mixture sodium nitrite and acetic acid (a portion of this reaction mechanism is shown below):